 Job overview

-An exciting opportunity has arisen to recruit two permanent, full-time Medical Laboratory Assistants to join our Pathology Specimen Reception team, based at The Royal Shrewsbury Hospital.
-Please note that these are not trainee Biomedical Scientist posts and are unlikely to lead to one.
+An exciting opportunity has arisen to recruit a permanent, full-time Medical Laboratory Assistant to join our Pathology Specimen Reception team, based at The Princess Royal Hospital.
+Please note that this is not a trainee Biomedical Scientist post and is unlikely to lead to one.

 Previous experience in a NHS clinical laboratory or in analytical techniques would be an advantage but not essential as full training will be provided.
 A good level of secondary education is required with English, Maths and Science to GCSE grade 9 - 4 (or equivalent).